Registering a new product that is the same as a registered reference product is also known as a ‘repack’.

 Start an application

-To register a product which is the same as a registered reference product and eligible for fast track (Item 8FT):
+To register a product that is the same as a registered reference product:

-You will be redirected to online services to log in.
+You will be redirected to the Online Services Portal to log in.